She Loves Biscotti

 Lemon juice is definitely my preference when making sweet recipes using ricotta cheese.
 Here are some examples: Easy Lemon Ricotta Pancakes, Italian Sweet Ricotta Easter Pie, or even this Rice Ricotta Easter Pie.
 Can you tell I just love ricotta!

-I use white vinegar to make ricotta for savory dishes like a pizza, lasagna, pastas, or these Spinach Calzones.
+I use white vinegar to make ricotta for savory dishes like pizza, lasagna, pasta, or these Spinach Calzones.

 Once the lemon juice added to the milk, the ricotta curds are slowly beginning to form.